rshelnutt/st-bootstrap.js/docs/cfgCatProdList.md

 ## cfgCatBannerDisplay
 - Type: `string`
-- Default: `[none]`
 - Options: `hero`, `herofull`,`[empty for default]`

-Define the display for the boot-CategoryImageHeader.asp block.
+Define the display style for the **boot-CategoryImageHeader.asp** block.

     cfgCatBannerDisplay = "true"